wlandau/r-multiverse.github.io/terms.md

 - Any modification, suspension or discontinuance of access to the Repository;
 - Unauthorized access to or alterations of your transmissions or data;
 - Statements or conduct of any third party or any other user interactions encountered through your use of the Repository;
-- Any other matter relating to services provided by the Repository.
+- Any other matter relating to Services provided by the Repository.

-Your sole remedy for dissatisfaction with the Repository or its services is to discontinue using the Repository.
+Your sole remedy for dissatisfaction with the Repository or its Services is to discontinue using the Repository.

 ## 4. Indemnification